alan-turing-institute/alexa-room-finder/docs/troubleshooting.md

-# Troubleshooting Documentation [WIP]
+# Troubleshooting Documentation [Draft 1.0, WIP]

-Has my skill broken?
-Sadly, there are quite a lot of hypothetical problems.
-Sorry.
-Here are the ones I think are most likely.
-Please use thoughtfully, as I very likely have missed stuff!
+This is intended to help troubleshoot specific issues.
+Please use thoughtfully, as I am sure to have missed particular issues and fixes.

 Before you read this, have a scan through the README, so you understand how set-up has been done.

 ## Some key take aways

 - Before you do anything else, check that the accounts are linked.
 The accounts occasionally like to unlink on Amazon updates, so this is a very common error, and doesn't always cause the same bug.
 This is therefore the first step of every fix below.

+- Fast testing and updating are key when testing this code.
+Use lambda-local obsessively when making changes.
+Use gulp for quick updates.

 ## It says "There was a problem with the requested skill's response" on opening the Skill!